If you manage a hotel you need a magician

 TV shows have magicians all the time–I hardly need to mention Penn & Teller’s Fool Us, which received the nomination for Critic’s Choice Television Award for Best Structured Reality Series–plus more touring magic shows are happening now more than ever in the past.

 People LOVE to see magic and are prepared to pay to do so.
-As a hotel manager this is something that you should take advantage of.
+As a hotel manager this is something you should take advantage of.

 bar magician

-Close up magic is even MORE popular.
+Close up magic is even more popular.

 Of course, “close up magic” is the sort that is performed right in front of the spectator’s eyes and in Jon Finch’s case in their own hands.